Memory Scopes

 shared/policy.md

-shared/faq.mdUse shared files for context your agents should always have access to: policies, reference docs, product facts, or team guidance.
+shared/faq.mdUse shared files for context your agents should always have access to: policies, reference docs, product facts, project canon, style guides, learned procedures, or team guidance.

 Blocked paths